Antoine-Cohen/PI2_Hearme/README.md

 [ble manager](https://github.com/innoveit/react-native-ble-manager) (if you want to use Bluetooth Low Energy) <br>
 [audio record](https://www.npmjs.com/package/react-native-audio-record)<br>

+However the Bluetooth Low Energy connection between the ESP and the phone doesn't allow sound files transfer.

-Here is a proposition of steps to continue the project.<br> TODO:<br>
+Here is a suggestion of steps to continue the project.<br> TODO:<br>
-Connexion bluetooth classique:
+Classic Bluetooth: to be able to transfer sound files[maybe use this module](https://kenjdavidson.com/react-native-bluetooth-classic/) (or use Wifi module)<br>
+Speech processing and keyword extraction: to be able to summarize conversations.
+[Microsoft cognitive services API](https://azure.microsoft.com/fr-fr/services/cognitive-services/), [picovoice](https://www.npmjs.com/package/@picovoice/picovoice-react-native) or RNNs can be a lead (you can use other options you find as well) <br>